noszczykmichal/book4u/README.md

 ## New Features

+Added in vs 1.4

+-Migrated the project from CRA to Vite to improve safety and fix security vulnerabilities

 Added in vs 1.3

 - Navbar show & hide on scroll, which improves the UX on all mobile devices